jkomoros/CASsim/README.md

 the harness will automatically set any missing config properties with `optional:true` and `default:true` to the example value.
 In practice, this means that a number of optional values can be defaulted automatically and don't require you to do much in this method, if anything.
+Note that when setting defaults for values, it uses the built-in defaulting machinery and does NOT call out into the simulator.defaultValueForPath.

 `generator(frameIndex, previousFrame, normalizedSimOptions, randomGenerator, runIndex) => nextFrameData, or null if the simulation run is terminated` This is